eapowertools/qs-admin-playbook/docs/asset_management/apps/analyze_app_adoption.md

 ![app_adoption_22.png](images/app_adoption_22.png)

 In this case, three of the applications overlap, but notice that one of them was heavily used only by a single user.
-It is important to recognize weigh the application's importance by considering both metrics.
+It is important to recognize and weigh the application's importance by considering both metrics.
 Is it because the application is only relevant to one person, or is it only known to that person, or is that person not aware of a newer application?
 These are just some questions one might want to consider asking.

 Repeat the same process above for the bottom five applications, by sorting both the **Sessions** and **Users** column _descending_ one by one and recording and then comparing the results.

 ## Application/Session Activity Breakdown

-The metrics above are valuable for discerning which applications are used the most, but how about the following questions:
+The metrics above are valuable for discerning which applications are used the most, but now consider the following questions:

 - What is the breakdown of each user's usage within each app?
 - Is the session usage relatively evenly distributed, or is it condensed to only a few users?